BCDevOps/certbot/docker/README.md

 - Should only be executed on Openshift Container Platform
 - Creates an OpenShift `CronJob` which will run on a regular schedule for renewing TLS certificates
   - The `CronJob` will manage all `Route` objects annotated with the label `certbot-managed=true`
-  - One certificate will be issued/renewed for all the managed hosts/domains
+  - You have the option of a single certificate being issued/renewed for all the managed hosts/domains, or of an individual certificate being issued/renewed for each managed host/domain.
 - If a cert is created/renewed, patch the new certificate to the managed OpenShift routes

 ## Environment Variables